KristoferMar/Java-Guide/Basics_Java/README.md

 <h1>Java Basics</h1>

+- Java is a statically typed lanaugage meaning value types needs to be defined

 <h1>The basic java program</h1>

 - All classes named "program" will hold a main method inside of them which can be toggled to run a specific area of code.